jansmolders86/knockout-dynamic-forms/README.md

 Validation uses: https://github.com/Knockout-Contrib/Knockout-Validation

-With this code you can generate a form Dynamically based on a JSON file including validation.
+With this code you can generate a form dynamically based on a JSON file.

 JSON file markup (if a field is not required, just leave as an empty string or array):